Southampton-RSG/2015-09-17-southampton/prerequisites.md

 curl -L http://goo.gl/HuPJu3 | python3.4
 ~~~

 You should see eight passes and no failures.
-If anything fails, please contact us (emailing s.crouch@software.ac.uk, j.robinson@software.ac.uk and d.inupakutika@software.ac.uk) with details by **Thursday 10 September** at the latest.
+If anything fails, please contact us (emailing s.crouch@software.ac.uk, j.robinson@software.ac.uk and d.inupakutika@software.ac.uk) with details by **Weds 16 September** at the latest.

 ## During the workshop